Running Chromium on ARM64 Linux Servers: docker-compose Setup and Pitfalls

 Headless Chrome ARM64 and the CDP Bind Change

 From Chromium M113 onward, --remote-debugging-address=0.0.0.0 no longer works in headless mode.
-Chromium forces the CDP listener to bind on 127.0.0.1 regardless of what you pass.
-This breaks any setup that tries to connect to the CDP port directly from a separate container or from the host.
-The flag is silently ignored.
+Chromium forces the CDP listener to bind to 127.0.0.1 whatever you pass.
+That breaks setups that try to connect to the CDP port from another container or from the host.
+The flag is ignored.

 The fix is a socat proxy inside the Chromium container.
 Run socat as a sidecar process that forwards from 0.0.0.0:9222 to 127.0.0.1:9223, and start Chromium on port 9223: